INL/galahad-corpus-data/Readme.md

 - [int-huggingface-tagger](https://github.com/INL/huggingface-tagger) [will be released later]

 # Training data
 Data in `training-data/` is tsv only and ready to be used by [galahad-train-battery](https://github.com/INL/galahad-train-battery).
-The files should not have headers, so they can be merged by simply appending them.
+The files should not have columns headers, so they can be merged by simply appending them.

 <!---
 # Source data